Call of the Wild Development Trust

 The MTQ48 Distance Travelled Report further enhances the effectiveness of this process by measuring an individual’s progress and may be used to assess the effectiveness of any programme of interventions.

-Mental toughness is a personality trait which determines, in some part, how individuals perform when exposed to stressors, pressure and challenge …. irrespective of the prevailing situation.
+Resilience is a personality trait which determines, in some part, how individuals perform when exposed to stressors, pressure and challenge …. irrespective of the prevailing situation.
 Our programme looks at the following areas.

 Describes to what extent you see challenges, change, adversity & variety as opportunities or as threats.